Baxillie/CrazyGolf/logs/readme.txt

-this directory should always consist
+this directory should always exist